is8ac/bnn/status.md

 It is obviously silly to try to cluster whole images.
-A dog looking to the right is an entirety different set of pixels then a dog looking to the left.
+A dog looking to the right is an entirely different set of pixels then a dog looking to the left.
 32x32 pixels contains too much meaningless information to be worth clustering in their entirety.
 Since an end to end trained convolution model depends on the exact positions of all the pixels, we cannot cluster the input when training end to end.